How to Make Your Own Performance Gels

 Maple syrup.
 Honey.
 Salt.
 That's the formula.

-Make a batch the night before, squeeze it out every 20 minutes, and stop overpaying for fancy packaging.
+Make a batch the night before, squeeze it out every 20 minutes, and you'll be fueling at the same rate as anyone with a Maurten habit, for about a tenth of the cost.